DaniPani/Tinyjs/README.md

 # Tinyjs
-The new generation of like-Jquery library
+> The new generation of like-Jquery library

+I wanted something smaller and smarter than Jquery and this how Tinyjs was born.